Intermodalics/pickit-docs/docs/first-steps/downloads.rst

 Pickit software upgrades
 ========================

-If you would like to upgrade to a more recent version of the Pickit software, follow the :ref:`Pickit system software upgrade <Pickit-system-software-upgrade>` instructions.
+If you would like to upgrade to the latest version of the Pickit software, follow the :ref:`Pickit system software upgrade <Pickit-system-software-upgrade>` instructions.

 .. _downloads_robot_integrations: